-You’re fed up spending your evenings and weekend trying to stay on top of everything but still feeling like you’re pushing water uphill and that to-do list never gets any shorter.
+You’re spending your evenings and weekend trying to stay on top of everything but still feeling like you’re pushing water uphill and that to-do list never gets any shorter

 Here’s a few answers to those questions and some others you might not even have thought of yet:

-How do I find a VA I want to work with?
+How do I find a Virtual Assistant I want to work with?

 What type of tasks can you do for me?